nigelhorne/gedcom/README.md

 ## Gedcom validation

-Gedcom also includes rudimentary santity checking of your Gedcom file.
+Gedcom also includes santity checking of your Gedcom file, including missing, impossible and inconsistent information.
 You can enable this mode with -w, which will print warnings of anything it finds.
 It's a sort of lint for Gedcom files.